northcoders-dev/ts-postcoders/README.md

 ✅ You should use version control correctly

-✅ The UI doesn’t need to be beautiful to look at, only functional, consistent and clear
+✅ The UI doesn’t need to be beautiful to look at, only functional, consistent and clear.
+You may alter the existing CSS if needed

 ✅ Ask yourself ‘how difficult would it be for other software engineers to pick up where you left off and continue coding?’